aws/aws-codebuild-docker-images/local_builds/README.md

   -a        Used to specify an artifact output directory.

 **Optional:**
+  -l        Used to override the default local agent image.
   -s        Used to specify a source directory.
 Defaults to the current working directory.
   -c        Use the AWS configuration and credentials from your local host.
 This includes ~/.aws and any AWS_* environment variables.
   -b        Used to specify a buildspec override file.
 Defaults to buildspec.yml in the source directory.